SweetySeelam2/Medi-Hack-Devpost-Hackathon/DevpostHackathon-WriteUp.md

 ---

+## Business Challenge

+Clinics must prioritize suspected-cardiac patients when resources and time are limited.
+The goal is not to diagnose in the app; it’s to triage by producing an accurate, calibrated probability of disease so staff can fast-track high-risk, review medium-risk, and safely monitor low-risk patients.

+---

+## Blurb For Judges

+- Trained a Random Forest (with Logistic Regression as a baseline) and calibrated it with isotonic fitting to predict the probability of heart disease presence.
+- On test data it achieves AUC ≈ 0.878, AUPRC ≈ 0.886, and shows good calibration.
+- Then converted the probability into Low/Medium/High action bands (demo cutoffs 7% / 35%) to support triage, not diagnosis.
+- Explanations (feature contributions) make decisions auditable; fairness slices flag age >60 for monitoring.
+- In a 2,000-visit/month clinic, trimming unnecessary follow-ups by 5–8% at maintained sensitivity saves about $9k–$14k/month.
+- This is a calibrated, transparent triage tool, not a diagnostic device.

+---

+## Target and prediction

+- The dataset label is target where 1 = disease present, 0 = no disease (in the source data).

+- The model predicts a calibrated probability p = P(disease present | inputs)
+    not a hard yes/no.

+- The app then maps p → action bands using your demo policy:
+    Low < 7%, Medium 7–35%, High ≥ 35%.
+    This supports operational decisions (who to fast-track) while avoiding the claim of a clinical diagnosis.

+> If a binary decision is required, apply a single threshold (e.g., capacity- or cost-based).
+The UI intentionally shows **probability + band** instead of “disease: yes/no”.

+---

+## Why this solves the challenge

+- **Calibration → trust:** a “30%” score means ~30% observed risk, enabling **defendable thresholds**.
+- **Action bands** (**7% / 35%** demo) align with **clinic capacity** and acceptable **miss tolerance**.
+- **Explanations** clarify *why* a case is high/medium/low → safer adoption.
+- **Fairness slices** surface cohorts needing attention (e.g., **>60** years shows lower discrimination).
+- **Operational value:** small reductions in unnecessary follow-ups at fixed sensitivity translate to measur

+---

 ## What it does
-- Predicts a **calibrated probability** that heart disease is present, from 13 common inputs.
+- Predicts a **calibrated probability** that heart disease is present from **13 common inputs**.
-- Explains each prediction (SHAP or fallbacks) so it’s clear **why** the risk went up or down.
+- Explains each prediction (**SHAP** or fallbacks) so it’s clear **why** risk went up or down.
-- Surfaces **equity metrics** (slice AUCs by sex, age bucket, chest-pain type).
+- Surfaces **equity metrics** (slice AUCs by **sex**, **age bucket**, **chest-pain type**).
-- Shows **ROC/PR**, **reliability**, and **AUC 95% CI** for trust and governance.
+- Shows **ROC/PR**, **reliability (calibration)**, and **AUC 95% CI** for trust and governance.
 - Batch-scores CSVs; one-click **Load Sample (High risk)** for demo.

 ---

 ## Why it matters
-Triage lines are crowded and risk estimates vary.
-Calibration turns scores into **probabilities** clinicians can act on.
+Triage lines are crowded and risk estimates vary. **Calibration** turns scores into **probabilities** clinicians can act on.
 Even modest improvements in calibrated risk stratification reduce unnecessary testing and speed up care.
 The **calibration + fairness** framing makes performance legible to both clinicians and operations leaders.

 ---